bhavya-dang/bhavya-dang/README.md

 - Working as an SVT/PV Software Systems Engineer at [Ciena](https://www.ciena.com/).
 - Learning Go, System Design, and AI tooling
 - Building
   - [Solace](https://solace.bhavyadang.in): A family of violet themes for your favourite tools.
-[Install now for Zed](https://github.com/bhavya-dang/Solace)
+[Install now for Zed and Obsidian](https://github.com/Solace-Theme/.github/#readme)
   - [pkgui](https://github.com/bhavya-dang/pkgui): A terminal UI for managing packages across multiple package managers.
 [Install now](https://github.com/bhavya-dang/pkgui#using-makefile)
   - [mstat](https://github.com/bhavya-dang/mstat): A modern replacement of the stat command with bordered outputs and displays.
 [Install now](https://github.com/bhavya-dang/mstat#using-makefile)
   - [Thinkspace](https://thinkspacedel.in): A creative maker community for the people who don't want to just consume.